-Whether you call it a tag sale, a yard sale, garage sale, thrift sale...it is all about bargains waiting for you on the "second full weekend (Thursday, Friday and Saturday) in August" to shop both the Ohio Lincoln Highway BUY-WAY Yard Sale in Ohio.
-Parts of Illinois, Iowa and Indiana will also be setting up BUY-WAY sales.
+Whether you call it a tag sale, a yard sale, garage sale, thrift sale...it is all about bargains waiting for you on the "second weekend (Thursday, Friday and Saturday) in August" to shop the Ohio Lincoln Highway BUY-WAY Yard Sale in Ohio.

-Lincoln Highway BUY-WAY Yard Sale Now approaching 9th Year
+Lincoln Highway BUY-WAY Yard Sale Now in 10th Year

-(Ohio) — Just about anything you want or need will be sitting along the road for you to purchase 'on the cheap" during the ninth annual Lincoln Highway BUY-WAY Yard Sale, to be held Thursday August 8, Friday August 9, and Saturday August 10 across Ohio -- and now adjacent states.
+(Ohio) — Just about anything you want or need will be sitting along the road for you to purchase 'on the cheap" during the tenth annual Lincoln Highway BUY-WAY Yard Sale, to be held Thursday August 7, Friday August 8, and Saturday August 9 across Ohio -- and now other "Lincoln" corridor states.

-"This event has grown to national awareness in just five years," said Mike Hocker, executive director of the Ohio--designated byway group, whose mission is economic development.
-The first year saw over 250 yard sales across Ohio's portion of the historic Lincoln Highway, America's first coast-to-coast paved road.
-The sale population increased substantially each year, and parts of Indiana and Illinois soon joined in, with West Virginia now setting out goods, as well.
-Now Ohio, alone, offers over one thousand individual sale events over the three day period.
+"This event has become close to a household word in the last ten years," said Mike Hocker, executive director of the Ohio--designated byway group, whose mission is economic development.
+The first year saw 250 yard sales across Ohio's portion of the historic Lincoln Highway, America's first coast-to-coast paved road.
+The sale population increased substantially each year, and parts of Indiana and Illinois soon joined in, with West Virginia and part of Illinois now setting out goods, as well.
+Now Ohio, alone, offers over 1,200 individual sale events over the three day period.

-Why should more communities in adjacent Lincoln Highway states get on board?
-Hocker points out that "with a slow economy, this is a win-win for everyone by injecting money into our economy, offering some real savings for shoppers, and providing a fun and inexpensive vacation for the travelers.
+This is a "win-win" for everyone by injecting money into our economy, offering some real savings for shoppers, and providing a fun and inexpensive vacation for the travelers.
 It is also our way of educating people about the history and culture of America's first coast-to-coast road.

 Individual communities benefit by exposing travelers to the charms of their towns, their retails, attractions and restaurants.
 They've got to buy gas, too," Hocker said.
-"It also gives local organizations and churches to make money for their causes.
-And communities are also adding community-wide sales with local shopping maps, festivals, concerts, car shows and rallies, food and kids' activities...all to make the event more enjoyable for those traveling."
+"It also gives churches and organizations like local scouts and civic clubs to make money for their causes.
+Communities are also adding community-wide sales with local shopping maps, festivals, concerts, car shows and rallies, food and kids' activities...all to make the event more enjoyable for those traveling."

-An official Traveler's Guide has been created that includes a map of Ohio's Lincoln Highway alignments along with listings of many yard sales and community events along the way.
-This free guide will be available at convention and visitor bureaus and chambers along the way in mid-July.
+An official Traveler's Guide that includes a map of Ohio's Lincoln Highway alignments along with listings of many yard sales and community events along the way will be available at convention and visitor bureaus and chambers along the way in late July.
 Look for local newspapers with special insert maps for the sales in that area, too, helping merchants and businesses get a little more of the pie.

 The BAD news is that you are just hoarding junk that you will never use again.
 The GOOD news is that by giving it to us, WE not only recycle it, but actually get money for that stuff!
 And that includes power cords, chargers, etc. So help the Lincoln Highway and grab those old cell phones and accessories and drop them off to your local convention bureau.
 (If there isn't one close to you on the list, email me at info[at]historicbyway.com and I will arrange a pickup!
 If you are really feeling energetic, you can send it to OLHHC, 127 Harding Way East, Galion, OH 44833.